mezzio/mezzio/docs/book/v3/features/router/aura.md

 ## Factory-Driven Creation

-We provide and enable a factory for generating your Aura.Router instance when you install the zend-expressive-aurarouter package.
+We provide and enable a factory for generating your Aura.Router instance when you install the mezzio-aurarouter package.
 This will generally serve your needs.

 If you want to provide custom setup or configuration, you can do so.
 In this example, we will be defining two factories:

 - A factory to register as and generate an `Aura\Router\Router` instance.
-- A factory registered as `Zend\Expressive\Router\RouterInterface`, which creates and returns a `Zend\Expressive\Router\AuraRouter` instance composing the `Aura\Router\Router` instance.
+- A factory registered as `Mezzio\Router\RouterInterface`, which creates and returns a `Mezzio\Router\AuraRouter` instance composing the `Aura\Router\Router` instance.

 The factory might look like this: